UMHelper/Feedback-and-Join-Us/.github/ISSUE_TEMPLATE/add-to-members-list-request-template.md

 ---

-I am Box.
+I am Box, year 7 student that cannot graduate.
 I like playing video games and ..
+Having skills in D++ and CoffeeScript.
+Learning Abedo PhotoXhop and Hello World.
-Email : box@box.com
+Email: box@box.com